sebvu/jester-configs/README.md

-# note to self
+# jester notes

-- files to edit upon new language lsp-config
+## files to edit upon new language
+- lsp-config (lsps using mason)
 ~~treesitter~~
+- none-ls (formatters and linters using mason)